-- 1. The Reserve Lands designation is applied to lands on Schedule 2 forming part of the long term urban land supply but which have servicing, access or other limitations to their use.
-As a result, it is considered premature to apply site specific land use designations to these areas. - 2.
+- 1. The Reserve Lands designation is applied to lands on Schedule 2 forming part of the long term urban land supply and to lands where there may be servicing, access or other limitations to their use.
+As a result, it is considered premature to apply site specific land use designations to these areas until a Secondary Plan has been completed. - 2.
 Existing legal uses of land may continue in accordance with the Zoning By-law. - 3.
-Servicing and minor expansions of existing uses may be considered in accordance with the provisions of this Plan.
+Servicing and minor expansions of existing uses may be considered in accordance with the provisions of this Plan. - 4.

-9.10.2 Hanlon West

-1. The Reserve Lands designation applies to lands west of the Hanlon Parkway and north of College Avenue West.
-Development of these lands is constrained due to the site's isolation from other developable properties within the City's settlement area boundary, lack of direct access to a municipal road and servicing issues.
-The parcel is part of a licensed mineral aggregate operation and development is neither feasible nor permitted until the mineral aggregate operation has ceased.

-9.10.3 Clair-Maltby

-- 1. The Reserve Lands designation is applied to lands in the south of Guelph generally located south of Clair Road and north of Maltby Road.
-These lands form part of the longer term urban land supply. - 2.
-Development in the reserve lands designation south of Clair Road shall require the preparation of an updated subwatershed study that has been approved by relevant agencies and adopted by Council. - 3.
 The redesignation of Reserve Lands to other land use designations will be considered through a Secondary Plan.
-The Secondary Plan will address the issues outlined in Section 10.2 of this Plan and will consider: - i) whether City population and household forecasts justify the need for incorporating such land as part of the City's unconstrained short to medium term land supply; and

-- ii) whether additional residential and non-residential lands are required and the basis for the requirement. - 4.
-This area is not intended to be serviced in the near future and as a result development and changes in land use will not be permitted and will be considered premature until the Secondary Plan is approved to guide land use and phasing of development. - 5.
-The Secondary Plan for this area will consider the planning of this area as a sustainable community that provides a range and mix of housing, commercial and employment opportunities within an urban village context while ensuring integration with the rest of the City. - 6.
-Existing legal uses may continue in accordance with the provisions of the implementing Zoning By-law. - Item 67: The purpose of 'Item 67' is to delete Section 7.17 Special Study Area and replace it with a new section 9.9 Special Study Areas
+The Secondary Plan will address the matters outlined in Section 10.2 of this Plan and will consider whether additional lands are required to accommodate an appropriate range and mix of land uses to meet the projected needs within the time horizon of this Plan. - 5.
+Development and changes in land use will not be permitted and will be considered premature until a Secondary Plan is approved to guide land use and phasing of development. - 6.
+Development of the lands designated as Reserve Lands on Schedule 2 located west of the Hanlon Parkway and north of College Avenue West is constrained due to the site's isolation from other developable properties within the City's settlement area boundary, lack of direct access to a municipal road and servicing issues.
+The parcel is part of a licensed mineral aggregate operation and development is neither feasible nor permitted until the mineral aggregate operation has ceased. - Item 67: The purpose of 'Item 67' is to delete Section 7.17 Special Study Area and replace it with a new section 9.9 Special Study Areas